- Code ENGN2706

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-A research project with a time commitment of approximately 90 hours, and two assignments with a time commitment of approximately 20 hours each.
-Students are encouraged to meet with their supervisor on a regular basis (usually at least once a week).
+A research project with a time commitment of approximately 80 hours, two assignments with a time commitment of approximately 20 hours each, and weekly reflections with a total time commitment of approximately 5 hours.
+The project depth and scope should take into account a student’s background and prior studies.
+Students are encouraged to meet with their supervisor on a regular basis, usually at least once a week.

 Information on inherent requirements for this course is currently not available.